Tat Khalsa: Singh Sabha

 The leader of the Tat Khalsa Singh Sabha was Gurmukh Singh, a professor at the Oriental College of Lahore.
-He contacted Kahn Singh Nabha, a notable scholar, who wrote Mahan Kosh (Encyclopedia of Sikhism) and Ham Hindu Nahin (We are not Hindus).
+He contacted Kahn Singh Nabha, a notable scholar, who wrote the Mahan Kosh (Encyclopedia of Sikhism) and Ham Hindu Nahin (We are not Hindus).
 Bhai Gurmukh Singh and Kahn Singh Nabha later mentored Max Arthur Macauliffe, a divisional judge, to undertake the translation of Granth Sahib (finished in 1909).
+The Tat Khalsa faction rejected the Dasam Granth as an authentic scripture of the tenth guru, with the Sanatan Sikhs supporting the scripture.

 Khalistan movement

 Avtar Singh Brahma founded a Khalistani militant outfit named Tat Khalsa in the 1980s.